Smart homes sound impressive… until you try to figure out how they actually work.

 This helps track how much electricity your devices are using.

-With rising energy costs, this isn’t just a tech project—it’s a money-saving tool.
+With rising energy costs, this isn’t just a tech project; it’s a money-saving tool.
+The U.S. Department of Energy’s energy-saving guide explains how home automation and smart monitoring can reduce electricity bills significantly.

 Mistakes Most Beginners Make